Rembrandt in 10 Paintings

 After that, the myth says that Daedalus landed on a shore and prayed to Poseidon to give him the boy’s body so that he could bury him with dignity.
 His prayers were listened to.
 The area of the Aegean sea where Icarus fell would later be called the Icarian Sea.
 The island where Daedalus allegedly buried his son will later become Icaria.

-Many art teachers try to motivate students to focus on gesture drawing as a starting point of the figure drawing process.
+Many art teachers try to motivate students to focus on gesture drawing as a starting point for the figure-drawing process.
 That is, they want students to start by observing dynamism and movement before thinking about volume, proportions, shadows, and anatomy.

 The figure in the air is one of the finest examples of how to look at the gesture through kinetic energy.
-Fall of Icarus by Jacob Peter Gowy, a close collaborator of Peter Paul Rubens, is a particularly dramatic scene of Fall of Icarus.
+Fall of Icarus by Jacob Peter Gowy, a close collaborator of Peter Paul Rubens, is a particularly dramatic scene.
 At the base of this work is the ability to communicate, or even exaggerate the action line as a base of the gesture.
 After making sure that the action line works, the artist gave us additional messages such as facial expressions and the sharp contrast between the body with working wings in the air and the falling body.

 Additionally, a few human figures far away on the shore seem to pay no attention to Daedalus and Icarus.
-They turned their backs to the scene.
+They turned their backs on the scene.

 Etching was quite a popular artistic medium in the 17th century.
 Its greatest masters made sure to engrave the finest details, such as decomposing pieces of Icarus’ feathers.